Find out how ministry to women in prison may differ from ministry to men

-“They want somebody to hear them.
-They want somebody to love them,” says Lisa Thomas, another PF volunteer.
-“The men respond to that also, but women are willing to get down to the exact nature of what's going on a lot quicker.”
+"They want somebody to hear them.
+They want somebody to love them," says Lisa Thomas, another Prison Fellowship volunteer.
+"The men respond to that also, but women are willing to get down to the exact nature of what's going on a lot quicker."

 KEEPING THE PEACE

-Incarcerated women may also face difficult relationships with other female inmates.
+Incarcerated women may also face difficult relationships with other female prisoners.
 These problems can stem from a variety of sources, including under-developed conflict resolution skills.